thepowersgang/rust-lang_rfcs/text/0000-move-trait.md

 ## Example 1: Storing a pointer to an instance

 This trivial example maintains a global pointer (unsynchronised for brevity) to the instance of `NoMove` and updates this pointer when it relocates.
-I would see a GC system using this to update pointer book-keeping (used for detecting cycles).

 ```rust
 struct NoMove